-Section 6 For electronic lottery tickets where the highest possible win exceeds 1/6 price base amount, the following provisions apply
+Section 6 For electronic lottery tickets, where the maximum possible winnings exceed 1/6 of the price base amount, the following shall apply:

-- 1. if the lottery tickets are activated and restored, this must leave a clear trace; - 2. the lottery ticket must have a hidden UV feature; - 3. the lottery ticket must have copy protection; - 4. the lottery ticket must have a control field with overprint; - 5. electronics and display must be protected from manipulation; and - 6. the lottery ticket must have microtext.
+- 1. activation and resetting of the tickets shall leave clear traces; - 2. lottery tickets shall have minitext; - 3. lottery tickets shall have a UV security feature; - 4. the tickets shall have a control field with overprint; - 5. electronics and display shall be protected from manipulation.